Coder-RD/SQL-Challenge/README.md

 The **The PADS** challenge focuses on generating formatted output from the `OCCUPATIONS` table.

-The first result displays each person's name followed by the first letter of their occupation in parentheses.
+The first query formats each person's name together with the first letter of their occupation.

-The second result counts the number of people in each occupation and sorts the results according to the challenge requirements.
+The second query counts the number of people in each occupation and sorts the results according to the challenge requirements.

 ### 🔑 SQL Concepts Used